HabibaAbdelaziz/charades-web-app-eng-ver/README.md

 ## How to Play

-1. Visit the [game website](https://musical-lamington-df895d.netlify.app/) on your mobile device
+1. Visit the [game website](https://musical-lamington-df895d.netlify.app/) on your mobile device.
+Please use Brave browser.
+The web app does NOT work on Chrome.
 2. Select a word category
 3. Grant motion permissions when prompted
 4. Follow the calibration instructions to position your device